General Terms & Conditions of the Australian College of Midwives

 ACM’s goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 Consumers are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 Consumers are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.

-Consumers use of the website is governed by the laws of the Australian Capital Territory and in using the website consumers submit to the exclusive jurisdiction of the courts of that Territory.
+Use of the website is governed by the laws of the Australian Capital Territory and users submit to the exclusive jurisdiction of the courts of that Territory.

 Cancellations of goods or service by ACM

-ACM is committed to providing quality goods and services, and to abide by consumer’s rights.
+ACM is committed to providing quality goods and services, and to abide by an individual's rights.
 Any request for a refund of payment for services or goods provided by ACM must be made in writing (by letter, email or fax) with supporting documentation where required.

-Instances where a refund to a consumer is reasonable include:
+Instances where a refund to an individual is reasonable include:

 - identified overpayments for goods and services;